Feeling Stressed And Anxious? Doing Yoga Will Help You Deal With These Feelings

 You looks so much relaxed & happy in this video that’s why other people are Getting that relaxation With happiness 😊😊

 First, sit in a comfortable position with your legs crossed.
 Take a deep breath into the nose and exhale into the mouth.
-Do it three more times and you can even close your eyes while doing this breathing exercise.

-Next, make small half circles with your neck both on the right and left side.
 While you are doing this, try to remember moments that help you relax.
 It can be lying down in the couch, being out in the nature, listening to music, and more.

 Other Yoga Poses You Can Do For Stress And Anxiety